Yoav666s/dnd-wiki/collections/_classes/nornfeld/rogue/mirage-dancer-2024.md

 **Evasive Dance (Cost: 3d6).** All attacks the target makes against you until the start of your next turn have disadvantage.

-**Trick of the Light (Cost: 2d6).** If you have the Mirage feature's Invisible condition, this attack doesn't end that condition, and your duplicate teleports to your current position.
+**Beguiling Strike (Cost: 2d6).** If you have the Mirage feature's Invisible condition, this attack doesn't end that condition, and your duplicate teleports to your current position.

 # Level 13: Swift Strike
 Once per turn, after you make an Opportunity Attack with a weapon, you can immediately make a second Opportunity Attack of the light property with a different weapon you're holding that has the Nick property, as part of the same reaction.